glfw/glfw/README.md

 ## Introduction

-GLFW is a free, Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
+GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
 It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.

 The current stable release is version 3.2.
 See the [downloads](http://www.glfw.org/download.html) page for details and files, or fetch the `latest` branch, which always points to the latest stable release.
-Each release starting with 3.0 also has a corresponding annotated tag.
+Each release starting with 3.0 also has a corresponding [annotated tag](https://github.com/glfw/glfw/releases) with source and binary archives.

 This is version 3.2.1, which is _not yet described_.